Dismember (band): Split with Fred Estby and final album (2007–2010)

 After the release of The God That Never Was and some touring, Estby left the band "after long and careful consideration".
-In a posting on the official site on 20 April 2007, Estby cites the demands of touring and the needs of his family as key reasons for him leaving the band.
-His statements appears as "My decision to put my family in first hand makes it impossible to keep on touring and commit to the band full time.
+In a posting on the official site on 20 April 2007, Estby cited touring demands and family needs as key reasons for him leaving the band.
+His statements appears as, "My decision to put my family in first hand makes it impossible to keep on touring and commit to the band full time.
 I want to thank all the fans, friends, bands and all the other cool people I've met through the years and I wish Dismember all the best in the future.
 Fred."

 In April 2008, they released their eighth album, Dismember.

-Dismember released a two-disc DVD titled Under Blood Red Skies in late July 2009.
+Dismember released the two-disc DVD Under Blood Red Skies in late July 2009.
 The live concerts were filmed in the Netherlands and at the 2008 Party San Open Air Festival in Bad Berka, Germany.
-The DVD also included a documentary and interviews with band members.
-The cover art was created by Erik Danielsson of Trident Art.
+The DVD included a documentary and interviews with band members.
+Erik Danielsson of Trident Art created the cover art.